How Women's EURO qualifying stands

 The lowdown

-- The Netherlands are defending champions and reached their first FIFA Women's World Cup final in 2019.
+- The Netherlands are defending champions and reached their first Women's World Cup final in 2019.

 - World Cup semi-finalists Sweden and England (as Great Britain) will join the Netherlands at the Olympic tournament in Japan in 2021.